TCGTalk Logo

 #CardPrice (USD)Price (SGD est.)

-Pool average: $236.30 USD.
-Unlike Chaos Rising which has a single MHR, ME01 splits the slot between two cards — slightly reducing jackpot potential per pull but giving a second trophy card.
+Pool average: $236.48 USD.
+Unlike a single-MHR set, ME01 splits the slot between two cards — slightly reducing jackpot potential per pull but giving a second trophy card.

 Special Illustration Rares (★★ SIR) — #177–186